Carved in stone above the front doors is AUDITORIUM 1900.

 In 1931 came another name change: UPTOWN.

 Around 1940, the front doors were replaced, and glass block sidelights added.
 These elements are extant.
 A neon sign was also added: UPTOWN Theater.
-The sign is also extant, and plans are underway to have it restored to working condition in 2018.
+The sign is extant.
+(It was recreated in 2018, with plans to install it in 2019.)

 Few changes were made to the building after the 1940s update.